SeisComP/main/apps/python/descriptions/scevtls.rst

 *scevtls* lists all available event IDs within a given time range to stdout.
+Event information are fetched from database or read from a :term:`SCML` file.

-Use :ref:`scorgls` for listing all origin IDs.
+Similarly, use :ref:`scorgls` for listing all origin IDs.
 In extension to *scevtls* and :ref:`scorgls` :ref:`scquery` can search for parameters based on complex custom queries.

 Examples